8cH9azbsFifZ/codec/README.txt

 Codec2 is a open source low bit rate speech codec designed for communications quality speech at around 2400 kbit/s.
 Applications include low bandwidth HF/VHF digital radio.
-It fills a gap in open source, free as in speech voice codecs beneath 5000 bit/s.
+It fills a gap in open source, free-as-in-speech voice codecs beneath 5000 bit/s.

-The motivations behind the project are summarised on this link:/blog/?p=128[blog post].
+The motivations behind the project are summarised in this link:/blog/?p=128[blog post].

 [[status]]